Should You Defend Yourself with a Revolver?

 Frequently Asked Questions

-Is a revolver a good option for home defense?
+Is a revolver a good choice for home defense?

-While any firearm is better than none for self-defense, a revolver is generally not considered the optimal choice for home defense compared to modern semi-automatic pistols due to lower capacity and slower reloads.
-However, it remains a viable option if budget is a constraint.
+While any firearm is better than none, a revolver is generally not considered the optimal choice for home defense compared to modern semi-automatic pistols.
+They offer lower capacity and potentially less reliable feeding under stress, though they remain a viable option if budget is a primary concern.

 Related News